-A wide range of fire danger indices were calculated representing fire danger rating systems from several continents (North America, Europe, and Australia), and comprising very simple to rather complex formulations.
-Here, we only provide some brief

-- information about these indices.
-Both fast- and slow-reacting indices are all based on standard meteorological observations only (since snow parameters and phenology, which are required for some specific indices, were not measured at Felsenkanzel).
-In order to identify even small variations in the index behaviour, all analyses are based on the direct index outputs, without any classification into a danger scale. - The Angstrom index is a simple Swedish fire danger index based on daily values of temperature and relative humidity taken at 13:00 LST (Chandler et al., 1983; Langholz and Schmidtmayer, 1993).
-Angstrom index values are high in times of low fire danger and low in times of high fire danger.
+A wide range of fire danger indices were calculated, representing systems from several continents (North America, Europe, and Australia).
+All selected indices are based on standard meteorological observations only, since snow parameters and phenology, which are required for some specific indices, were not measured at Felsenkanzel.
+In order to identify even small variations in the index behaviour, all analyses are based on the direct index outputs, without any classification into a danger scale.
+The indices can be classified into two main groups by their method of calculation: instantaneous and cumulative (e.g. via a bookkeeping system).